gonzaloquiroga/neptune_final_project/readme.md

 - With a Python script retrieve all the rows from an excell table with mapping information in different Clytia tissues and life stages, using the contig names as bait.
 - Do a heat map to check visually if a specific class is more expressed than another in a specific tissue/life stage.

+5) Use my receptor of interest (JOMP Receptor) as a query to retrieve different similar neuropeptide GPCRs in Cnidaria, using different datasets.

+6) Do a cluster map of al Clytia class A GPCRs, retrieved cnidarian good hits of JOMP receptor, and other known Bilaterian neuropeptide GPCRs.

+7) With the best, closest-related sequences, build a phylogenetic tree (ML).

-The data I will use are (my own data/ data publicly available at YYY/ simulations) My own data and public data (close-related sequences).
+The data I will use are
+- My own data
+- Data publicly available at Compagen
+- Recently assembled unpublished transcriptomes from hydrozoans (Dunn and Léclere)

 ## Methods